Mylove Lost

 Mylove Lost (Miamor perdido) is a 2018 Spanish romantic comedy film directed by Emilio Martínez Lázaro from a screenplay by Clara Martínez-Lázaro and Miguel Esteban.
 It stars Michelle Jenner and Dani Rovira.

 Plot

 Upon falling romantically for each other, Mario and Olivia adopt a cat named Miamor (Mylove), only responsive when addressed in the Valencian language.
-As love fades out, the cat seemingly disappears too.
-It turns that the cat has been secretly taken care of by Mario, prompting a vicious response by Olivia when she finds about it.
+As love fades, the cat seemingly disappears too.
+It turns out that the cat has been secretly taken care of by Mario, prompting a vicious response by Olivia when she finds about it.

 Cast

 Production

 The screenplay was penned by Clara Martínez-Lázaro alongside Miguel Esteban.
 The film is a Sony Pictures International Productions, Discontinuo La Película AIE, Impala, Caos Films, and Lightbox Animation Studios production, and it had the participation of RTVE.
 Filming began on 9 October 2017.
 Shooting locations included the Madrid region.

 Release

 The film was presented at the Paterna's Kinépolis multiplex as a part of the 'Antonio Ferrandis' Film Festival slate.
 Distributed by Sony Pictures Entertainment Iberia, it was theatrically released in Spain on 14 December 2018.